HumanIntelligenceStudio/OperatorOSPRD_BI/replit.md

 ## Overview

-This is a Flask-based web application that implements a multi-agent AI conversation system.
-The application allows users to interact with different AI agents, each with specialized roles and capabilities.
-The system uses OpenAI's GPT-3.5-turbo model to power the AI agents and maintains conversation history in memory.
+This is a Flask-based personal life operating system that implements a comprehensive AI-powered platform for achieving complete autonomy and financial independence.
+The Replit Flow Platform serves as your daily life management system, connecting specialized AI agents (CFO, COO, CSA) to optimize finances, operations, and strategic planning.
+The system transforms from a business consultation tool into a personal autonomy engine.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Project Vision: Personal life operating system for complete autonomy and financial independence.
+Focus Areas: Life automation, financial optimization, daily workflow enhancement, independence roadmap.

 ## System Architecture